drufball/yosai/_posts/2019-02-09-collateral.md

 But Yoshinobu mentioned a larger force.
 The rebel army.
 And armies meant protection from the wilderness.
 Food rations.
 Men and women who could help rebuild their walls.
 They had to convince the rebellion to help.

-/Good thing I nearly shot their leader in the heart./
+*Good thing I nearly shot their leader in the heart.*

-At one point footprints reappeared alongside two lines in the mud. /Did they get tired?
-Did they think no one could track them this far?/ Chiyoko followed the trail as it angled to the right.
+At one point footprints reappeared alongside two lines in the mud. *Did they get tired?
+Did they think no one could track them this far?* Chiyoko followed the trail as it angled to the right.
 She carried on for a few minutes before something started to feel off.

 “These prints are deeper than they should be.
 I think they doubled back.”
 Chiyoko crouched low to inspect the prints more closely.
 As she did, she noticed a faint glimmer across the path 10 feet ahead.
 She approached it carefully, keeping her body close to the ground.